Supercalifragilisticexpialidocious:

 Utilising Tyson’s one-man stage show ‘Undisputed Truth’ to frame its story, the title character guides the audience through all the above touchstones.
 Yet despite featuring one of the best examples of breaking the fourth wall, with the narrator unexpectedly appearing in the dramatisations of his life, the telling falls decidedly flat.
 Furthermore, though an eclectic soundtrack, flashy camera tricks and exaggerated dislodgings of bloody mouthguards are employed, the recreations of Tyson’s fights remain unexciting.
 Paradoxically, by continually resorting to gimmicks the filmmakers put the biopic in a clinch, preventing the story’s inherent drama to break free and score some points.

 Likewise, the constant bobbing and weaving leaves little opportunity for the actors to shine.
-The usually reliable Harvey Keitel seems to need the support of the ring’s ropes to stay upright while Russell Hornsby provides an expectedly subdued portrayal of the flamboyant Don King.
+The usually reliable Harvey Keitel seems to need the support of the ring’s ropes to stay upright while Russell Hornsby provides an unexpectedly subdued portrayal of the flamboyant Don King.
 Trevante Rhodes, while physically and vocally right as Tyson, gives a merely journeyman-like performance.

 Fortunately, unlike the patrons of the biopic’s Majestic Theatre, viewers can avail themselves of the subtitle feature to decipher Trevante Rhodes’ impersonation of the boxer.